HewlettPackard/hpegl-metal-os-rhel-iso/README.md

 Step 6.
 Add the Bare Metal service .yml file to the appropriate Bare Metal portal.

 To add the Bare Metal service .yml file, sign in to the HPE Bare Metal Portal and select the Tenant by clicking "Go to tenant".
-Select the Dashboard tile "Metal Consumption" and click on the tab "OS/application images".
+Select the Dashboard tile "Metal Consumption" and click on the "OS/application images" tab.
 Click on the button "Add OS/application image" to upload this service .yml file.

 Step 7.
 Create a new Bare Metal host using this OS image service.

 To create a new Bare Metal host, sign in to the HPE Bare Metal Portal and select the Tenant by clicking "Go to tenant".
 Select the Dashboard tile "Metal Consumption" and click on the tab "Compute groups".
 Further, create a host using the following steps:
 a.
-First create a Compute Group by clicking the button "Create compute group" and fill in the details.
+First, create a Compute Group by clicking the "Create compute group" button and fill in the details.
 b.
-Create a Compute Instance by clicking the button "Create compute instance" and fill in the details.
+Create a Compute Instance by clicking the "Create compute instance" button and fill in the details.

 # Building RHEL image